Wisconsin’s Fall Color is Spectacular

 Marinette County's Waterfall Tour

 While traveling along Parkway Road on the west side of the county, or Hwy 141 on the east, look for blue "waterfall tour" signs as a guide.
-Check out the Marinette County Parks Department website for a downloadable map with self-guided tours to help you find the exact type of hike you’re looking for, whether that’s a short relaxing stroll or a more challenging adventure.
+You can also stop in at the Wisconsin Welcome Center in Marinette to pick up free maps and brochures about the area and plan your perfect adventure.

-Insider tip: Explore these whitewater rafting trips for beginners and start planning your own thrilling getaway.
+Insider tip: Explore these whitewater rafting trips for beginners and start planning your thrilling getaway.

 Hayward Lakes Area

-The Hayward Lakes Area in northwestern Wisconsin has developed six fall color tours ranging from 45 to 73 miles long in Sawyer County.
-Most of the driving routes traverse portions of the Chequamegon-Nicolet National Forest, the Lac Courte Oreilles Indian Reservation or the Blue Hills vibrant with fall color this time of year.
-Fall foliage scenic routes are well-marked with numbered signs that incorporate a distinctive leaf-design that are easy to follow.
-Fishing fans take note – Lac Courte Oreilles Lake is a trophy muskie fishery that’s also home to bass, perch, and northern pike.
+The Hayward Lakes Area in Northwest Wisconsin has developed six fall color tours ranging from 45 to 73 miles long in Sawyer County.
+Most of the driving routes traverse portions of the Chequamegon-Nicolet National Forest, the Lac Courte Oreilles Reservation or the ancient Blue Hills.
+Fall foliage scenic routes are well-marked with numbered signs with a distinctive leaf design.
+Fishing fans should also take note – Lac Courte Oreilles Lake is a trophy muskie fishery that’s also home to bass, perch and northern pike.

-Hayward is one of Wisconsin's prime fall vacation areas, so you'll find plenty of resort accommodations and eateries, as well as world-class fall walleye and musky fishing.
-The 74-mile Tuscobia State Trail, formerly a rail corridor, bisects Sawyer County and is popular with ATV riders as an exciting way to experience the season up close.
+Hayward is one of Wisconsin's prime fall vacation areas, so you'll find plenty of resort accommodations and eateries.
+For an exciting way to experience the season up close, the 74-mile Tuscobia State Trail, formerly a rail corridor, bisects Sawyer County and is popular with ATV riders.

 Insider tip: Here, ATVing is a family activity perfect for taking in the fall colors.
-Use this guide to family ATVing around Hayward to plan your perfect trail adventure of fall in the Northwoods.
+Use this guide to family ATVing around Hayward to plan your next adventure in the Northwoods.

 Upper Mississippi River Valley